-How close will the gaming experience on the Xbox 360 be compared to the Xbox One version?
+How does the Xbox 360 version compare to the Xbox One edition?

 AH: We’re trying to get as much parity as we can.
 We’re not working on the Xbox 360 version ourselves, but we’re collaborating with another studio that is taking care of it.
 We’re seeing updates on it and it is coming along very well.
 Both versions of the game are still in active development, so it’s hard to say what the actual difference will be, as we don’t know what’s there yet.

 Was there any consideration to do a story based campaign?

 AH: We didn’t start game development knowing exactly what we were going to do.
 Everything evolves naturally over the course of development.
 For example, we didn’t have the titans at the beginning of the game.
 It was about making the decisions that made sense for the game and that way it played.
 It is a multiplayer game, but we do have a single player mode that takes the player on missions to each of the maps.
 There is also traditional modes that let you play competitively with your friends.
 Everything in the game naturally evolved over time, and it has been a fun challenge for our design team, particularly our designers that have previously made single player games, to figure out how to bring what they’re best at to multiplayer.
 It has been a really good fit for us, as we have many multiplayer designers and the studio’s DNA has a history of it.
 So it made sense to make a big, multiplayer focused game.